 The BC/DD Program is a bilingual English-Japanese high school graduation program offered by OGCIS and Osaka Gakugei Senior High School.
 Through close collaboration and an integrated schedule, we offer all necessary courses to graduate with a British Columbia Dogwood Diploma as well as a Japanese High School Diploma.
 Students who are successful in the 3-year intensive program will see many doors opened to them that they never thought possible.
 They will not only be able to attend high level Japanese and foreign universities, they will also see their world-view and perspectives widen to a greater understanding of themselves and the world.

 Classes taught in English (at OGCIS) follow the new British Columbia curriculum as developed by the BC Ministry of Education.
-The same curriculum used by all public schools in the province and is recognized by all provinces and universities in Canada.
+The same curriculum is used by all public schools in the province and is recognized by all provinces and universities in Canada.
 All teachers of the BC curriculum are graduates of Canadian universities and are fully-certified in BC, Canada.
 Classes taught in Japanese (at Osaka Gakugei Senior High School) are taught by fantastic local teachers licensed in Japan.
 Osaka Gakugei Senior High School is fully accredited under Article 1 of Japan's School Act.

 Access a quick overview to the BC curriculum changes here